 1 Envisioning and assessment

 The envisioning and assessment phase is the most important phase of an upgrade project.
 For us, it establishes the business case for upgrading and defines the approach that you will take.
-DB Best uses an internal tool called DBMSys that captures system metrics that helps you decide on what the target platform should be.
+DB Best uses an internal DBMSys Platform that captures system metrics that helps you decide on what the target platform should be.
 For example, can you consolidate databases on a virtualized environment?
 Is it a candidate for moving to the cloud?
 DB Best creates a financial model that can help you decide on the future state for the deployment.
 You also need to look at other aspects of the application and database.

 Examples include: Does your third-party vendor support the newer version of SQL Server?
 What is your downtime tolerance?
 What are the times that you can’t touch the system for maintenance?
 Are there other projects that might interfere with the upgrade?
 What level of security access do you need?
 Do you have an existing test plan for the application?
 What technologies are you using for high availability and disaster recovery?
 Factors like these help in defining the overall project and deciding on the upgrade approach.
 Different approaches include: in-place, side-by-side, upgrade to a new server, upgrade to the cloud using SQL Server on an Azure virtual machine, SQL Server on an AWS EC2 virtual machine, or managed services like Azure SQL Database and SQL Server on AWS RDS.
 You might also want to look at how you can move your applications, like ASP.NET web sites, to the cloud as well.